Buying a property in Italy can be really exciting!

 5. Notary, Final Deed and Completion

-For this reason you will need the assistance of a lawyer throughout the following procedure:
+For this reason, you would need the assistance of a lawyer throughout the following procedure:

-- The original copy of the contract is read by the notary to double check that everything stated before is respected and to avoid any misunderstanding of the legal terms.
+- The original copy of the contract is read by the notary in Italian (technical legal) language.
 Three copies of the contract are signed by both parties.

-- The buyer is now asked to pay the eventual stage payment or the balance of the purchase price to the seller.
-A bank check (Assegno) or a cashier’s check (Assegno circolare) for the deposit will be handed over to the vendor, finalizing the formalities of this stage of the transaction.
-It is also possible to complete the payment through a bank transfer.
+- The Buyer is now asked to pay the eventual stage payment or the balance of the purchase price to the Seller.
+A bank check (Assegno) or a cashier’s check (Assegno circolare) will be handed over to the Vendor.
+It is also possible to complete the payment through an urgent bank transfer to be credited on the same completion date.

 - The original Italian energy performance certificate (Attestato di Prestazione Energetica or APE) needs to be attached to the final deed signed by the parties.